0xtrvkc/Fade-self-erasing-clipboard/README.md

 node --check organizer.js
 ```

-The tests cover legacy records, expiry boundaries, late edits, pinning, group reconciliation, search, drag/reorder plans, and safe links.
-They do not replace testing the deployed Firebase rules with two accounts or checking the scheduled function in your project.
+These local checks do not replace testing the published Firebase rules with separate Google accounts.

 ## License